Trump to raise US global tariff from 10 to 15% after Supreme Court ruling

 Trump railed against the majority justices as “fools and lapdogs” in a news conference after the ruling, calling them an “embarrassment to their families”.
 He quickly signed an executive order – resting on a different statute, Section 122 of the Trade Act of 1974 – to impose the blanket 10 percent tariff, starting on Tuesday.

-The 15 percent hike announced on Saturday is the highest rate allowed under the law.
+The 15 percent hike announced on Saturday is the highest rate allowed under that law.

 However, those tariffs are limited to 150 days unless they are extended by Congress.
 No president has previously invoked Section 122, and its use could lead to further legal challenges.